-The tabulation of quantities and schedule sheet or a similar sheet should be utilized to tabulate the materials required for the construction of the landscaping and provide the description, size and quantity of materials in a tabular format.
+The tabulation of quantities and plant schedule sheet or a similar sheet should be utilized to tabulate the materials required for the construction of the landscaping and provide the description, size and quantity of materials in a tabular format.
+The tabulation of quantities and plant schedule sheet is required to conform with the format of Exhibit LD-1 and shall be prepared separately from the tabulation of quantities for irrigation and site amenities.